-The time based approach is the traditional term of apprenticeship and the term is stated in years, months or hours or a combination of thereof.
-This approach measures an individual skill through completion of at least 6,240 hours of on-the-job learning as described in a work process schedule.
+The time based approach is the traditional term of apprenticeship and the term is stated in years, months or hours or a combination of thereof. .

 C. Hybrid Approach

 Local committee's that choose to use the hybrid approach to apprenticeship measures an individual's skills through a combination of hours of on-the-job learning and successful completion of competency as described in a work process schedule.
 The program must comply with the guidelines for the competency-based portion of the apprentice's term of apprenticeship.